jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ![Illustration](/img\sketches\playergod-stargazer.jpg)

 In a computer game, all of civilization is the player's responsibility.
-The player must think of the greater good, save up money, and make good plans for the future's inevitable challenges.
-That's why the player god controls all the levers of power and decides what science to research or what culture society will have.
+The player must think of the greater good, save up money, and make good plans for the future.
+That's why the player god controls all the levers of power such as what science to research, what culture to adopt, what philosophy to use.

 In reality, we change society when we have personal savings, maintain our cars well, and build a new energy efficient house.
 Funny to think about, but our everyday choices determine what happens in our entire civilization.